6 Best Steps to Build a Productive Workplace at Home

 A balance between work and leisure time makes us more productive in our tasks.

-- CONTROL YOUR WAY.
-Control with soft-touch buttons, or use the free companion app for iOS or Android.
-Requires Wi-Fi and Bluetooth.
+- Control via app or touch: Control with soft-touch buttons on the device, or use the free companion app for iOS or Android.
+Device requires Wi-Fi and Bluetooth.

 Sure, it would be nice to spend a few extra hours in bed, but sleeping too much can throw you off balance and reduce productivity.